-To construct the AI Database, the Index Provider applies the ROBO AI Industry Classification.
-Like peer group artificial intelligence indexes, the Index measures the performance of companies across sectors such as information technology, communications, consumer discretionary, healthcare and industrials that are involved in artificial intelligence activities.
-The Index Provider then applies its proprietary methodology to further classify companies included in the AI Database by "Infrastructure" or "Applications & Services" and further divides such classifications into subsectors, which are unique to the ROBO AI Industry Classification.
+Index components are selected from a proprietary database of Artificial Intelligence Companies that are organized into two general categories - Infrastructure or Applications & Services - and further divided into sub-sectors.
 Infrastructure companies include companies that build artificial intelligence engine and platform solutions that enable the use of artificial intelligence technology.
-Within the Infrastructure classification are the following subsectors: (1) big data/analytics; (2) cloud providers; (3) cognitive computing; (4) network and security; and (5) semiconductors.
+Within the Infrastructure classification are the following sub-sectors: (1) big data/analytics; (2) cloud providers; (3) cognitive computing; (4) network and security; and (5) semiconductors.
 Applications & Services companies include companies that apply artificial intelligence technology to their business.
-Within the Applications & Services classification are the following subsectors: (1) healthcare; (2) factory automation; (3) eCommerce; (4) consumer; (5) consulting services; and (6) business process.
+Within the Applications & Services classification are the following sub-sectors: (1) healthcare; (2) factory automation; (3) eCommerce; (4) consumer; (5) consulting services; and (6) business process.
+Each category's representation in the Index varies.

-Each eligible company is individually analyzed and then given a "THNQ Score" ranging from 1 to 100 that is determined based on the levels of revenue the company receives from Artificial Intelligence activities, levels of investment the firm makes in Artificial Intelligence, and the company's technology and market leadership in the Artificial Intelligence universe.
+Each eligible company is individually analyzed and then given a "THNQ Score" ranging from 1 to 100 that is determined based on the levels of revenue the company receives from artificial intelligence activities, levels of investment the firm makes in artificial intelligence, and the company's technology and market leadership in the artificial intelligence universe.
 Companies whose THNQ Score is greater than or equal to 50 and that meet the market capitalization and liquidity requirements described below are eligible for inclusion in the Index.
 The Index is comprised of a minimum of 50 constituents and a maximum of 100 constituents.
-Companies in the Index are reweighted at each rebalance according to their THNQ Score.
+Each constituent's weight in the Index generally is determined by its THNQ Score as a percentage of the total score of all constituents.
+Companies in the Index are reweighted at each rebalance.
 Scores are reviewed on an ongoing basis by reevaluating the factors described above.

-Eligible Index components are exchange-listed equity securities of Artificial Intelligence Companies that have a market capitalization exceeding \$200 million at the time of inclusion on the Index and a minimum trailing 3-month composite average daily value of \$1 million at the time of inclusion.
+Eligible Index components are exchange-listed equity securities of Artificial Intelligence Companies that have a market capitalization exceeding \$200 million at the time of inclusion in the Index and a minimum trailing 3-month composite average daily volume of \$2 million at the time of inclusion.
+Existing Index components must maintain a market capitalization of at least \$100 million and a minimum trailing 3-month composite average daily volume of \$1 million.
+As of August 1, 2024, the Index comprised 57 securities.
+As of August 1, 2024, the average market capitalization and average one-year trading volume of the Index components were \$267.47 billion and 4.07 billion shares, respectively.

 The Index consists of securities of both U.S. and foreign issuers, including securities of issuers located in emerging market countries.
 The Index Provider expects, under normal circumstances, at least 25% of the Index components to represent securities of non-U.S. issuers, including China A-shares, which are shares of mainland China-based companies that trade on the Chinese stock exchanges.
 The Index is rebalanced and additions are made quarterly.
 Deletions from the Index may be made at any time due to changes in business, mergers, acquisitions, bankruptcies, suspensions, de-listings and spin-offs, or for other reasons as determined at the sole discretion of the Index Provider.
-The Index is unmanaged and cannot be invested in directly.